Robotics-Club-IIT-BHU/gym-Baxter_SMA/README.md

 - `env.reset()`<br>
     This will reset the whole environment and gives the information regarding the state.

-There are other functions also which we have made four our purpose like
+There are other functions also which we have made for our purpose like
 - `env.BeizerCurve()`<br>
     This is an implementation of a family of curves which gives a trajectory passing through some points on the basis of some weights.
 - `env.getReward()`<br>